saber2164/bms/documentation/FINAL_WORKFLOW_REPORT.md

 ## Executive Summary

-The BMS SoH estimation system is a **hybrid architecture** combining:
+The BMS state estimation system is a **hybrid architecture** combining:

-1. **Extended Kalman Filter (EKF)** - Real-time State-of-Charge estimation based on an equivalent circuit model
+1. **Square-Root Dual Unscented Kalman Filter (SR-DUKF)** - for robust and adaptive joint estimation of the battery's state (SoC) and parameters (capacity, resistance).
-2. **LSTM Neural Network** - Deep learning model predicting SoH and RUL from short time-series sequences
+2. **LSTM Neural Network** - providing a data-driven model of the battery's Open-Circuit Voltage (OCV).
-3. **Metadata Integration** - Automatic parameter initialization from database
+3. **Metadata Integration** - Automatic parameter initialization from a database.

 ### Key Metrics
 - **Training Dataset:** 2,000 discharge cycles from 34 batteries